Andy Cohen (architect)

-Andy Cohen is an American architect and co-CEO of Gensler, the largest architecture and design firm by revenue, leading the international company with co-CEO Diane Hoskins since 2005.
+Andy Cohen is an American architect and global co-chair of Gensler, the world's largest architecture and design firm by revenue.
+He served as co-CEO of the global company with Diane Hoskins from 2005 through the end of 2023.
 He is a fellow of the American Institute of Architects, a registered architect in 41 states, and member of the International Interior Design Association.
 He is also on the Gensler board of directors.

 Early life and education

 Cohen was born in Lynbrook, a town in Nassau County, New York.
 He attended Lynbrook High School and earned a Bachelor of Arts in architecture with a concentration in sustainable design from Pratt Institute.
 Cohen's family owned a dairy store, Cohen's Dairy, on the Lower East Side of Manhattan.
 He was expected to run the family store, however, a passion for design led him to pursue architecture.

 Career

 Cohen joined Gensler in 1980 as a designer focused on sustainability.
 He opened new practice areas for the firm including global aviation and transportation, as well as entertainment.

+He and Gensler global co-chair Diane Hoskins co-authored a book, published in 2024, called "Design for a Radically Changing World," which focuses on how design can impact the world’s most pressing issues and help communities adapt to global crises.